-The cranial nerves consist of 12 left and right pairs and are located at specific brain-stem segments; they are simple to test, and results can localize disease to that segment.
-Abnormal findings are produced by lesions of the peripheral cranial nerve or cranial nerve brain-stem nuclei.
-If a brain-stem lesion is present, abnormalities are seen in the gait, the thoracic or pelvic limbs, and at times the mental status.
+The cranial nerves consist of 12 pairs located in specific brain-stem segments; they are simple to test, and test results can help localize disease to that segment.
+Abnormal findings are produced by lesions of the peripheral cranial nerve or cranial nerve nuclei.
+If a brain-stem lesion is present, abnormalities are seen in the gait, thoracic or pelvic limbs, and at times mental status.
 If only a peripheral cranial nerve is affected, there are no changes in gait, the thoracic or pelvic limbs, or mentation.
-Cranial nerve lesions of one side produce ipsilateral deficits except for lesions of the troch-lear nerve (CN IV), which crosses in the midbrain.
+Cranial nerve lesions of one side produce ipsilateral deficits except for lesions of the trochlear nerve (CN IV), which crosses in the midbrain.

 The olfactory nerves transmit smell.

-The animal's ability to find food or the reaction to chemicals (such as cloves, benzene, or xylol) should be observed.
+The animal's ability to find food or the reaction to chemicals (eg, cloves, benzene, or xylene) should be observed.
 Substances that irritate the nasal mucosa and the trigeminal nerve endings (eg, alcohol or phenol) should not be used.

 Signs of Dysfunction